rosenpass/rosenpass/papers/whitepaper.md

 ## Dealing with Packet Loss

 The initiator deals with packet loss by storing the messages it sends to the responder and retransmitting them in randomized, exponentially increasing intervals until they get a response.
 Receiving RespHello terminates retransmission of InitHello.
-A Data or EmptyData message serves as an acknowledgement of receiving InitConf and terminates its retransmission.
+A Data or EmptyData message serves as acknowledgement of receiving InitConf and terminates its retransmission.

 The responder does not need to do anything special to handle RespHello retransmission – if the RespHello package is lost, the initiator retransmits InitHello and the responder can generate another RespHello package from that.
 InitConf retransmission needs to be handled specifically in the responder code because accepting an InitConf retransmission would reset the live session including the nonce counter, which would cause nonce reuse.
 Implementations must detect the case that `biscuit_no = biscuit_used` in ICR5, skip execution of ICR6 and ICR7, and just transmit another EmptyData package to confirm that the initiator can stop transmitting InitConf.